Thomas Erak: Other groups

 During the Fall of Troy's original run, he was the lead vocalist in local Seattle Hardcore band "The Hills Have Eyes".
 He also spent a brief period of time as the drummer for The Monday Mornings.
 The Fall of Troy bandmate Andrew Forsman replaced him when he left.
 In early 2015, Erak performed with instrumental progressive rock band Chon at SXSW for Audiotree, and played a variety of songs from The Fall of Troy, Just Like Vinyl, and a cover of Nirvana's "Heart Shaped Box".
 Despite being called a one-of-a-kind performance, Erak has since played two other shows with Chon.
 At the Audiotree Music Festival 2016 in Kalamazoo, Michigan, members of Chon featured with The Fall of Troy in multiple songs.
-Then, on Chon's "Super Chon Bros" tour stop in Detroit, Michigan, Erak performed on Chon's song "Can't Wait" and then the group proceeded to play The Fall of Troy's song "F.C.P.R.E.M.I.X."
+Then, on Chon's "Super Chon Bros" tour stop in Detroit, Michigan, Erak performed on Chon's song "Can't Wait" and the group proceeded to play The Fall of Troy's song "F.C.P.R.E.M.I.X."

 In 2018 Erak released an EP titled The Whole Story under the name "Thomas Erak and The Shoreline" which was music all written and recorded by Erak himself with help from former bandmate Jake Carden of Just Like Vinyl, and a couple other friends.
 The EP was released by Blue Swan records.
-Interestingly, Erak recorded the music in a very interesting and difficult format.
-Where he would start with the drums, and basically improv drum tracks to a chosen BMP or "click track" until the drums made up a song.
-He would then repeat this with bass, then guitars, and finally vocals.
+Interestingly, Erak recorded the music in a very difficult format where he would start with the drums and improvise drum tracks to a click track at a chosen tempo until the drums made a complete song.
+He would then repeat this with bass, guitars, and finally vocals.
 Erak stated in his biography "the making of the Whole Story" that he wanted to challenge himself, and used this opportunity as an experiment to "see if he could even do this by myself".
-The EP is full of experiments in genre for Erak as it both harkens back to his post-punk/hardcore roots with tracks like "Sick and Tired" as well as prog-rock, "Silver Tongue".
-The EP also explored genres yet explored by Erak, that tend to be some of the most interesting moments of The Whole Story such as "Payday Loans" An almost Alt-County anthem.
-As well as almost straight forward Pop-Rock with songs like "He Said, She Said" and ballad, "Heartpoon".
-Erak has said in the future he hopes to experiment more with "The Shoreline" moniker, but for now is hard at work on a brand new project that is yet to be named, but will be released in 2020, as well as a long-rumoured upcoming release from The Fall of Troy "Mukiltearth" once again.
+While hearkening back to both his post-punk/hardcore and prog-rock roots with tracks like "Sick and Tired" and "Silver Tongue", The Whole Story is also full of experiments in genre for Erak that tend to be some of its most interesting moments.
+The EP explores genres yet unexplored by Erak in tracks such as "Payday Loans", an almost alt-country anthem, as well as in songs like "He Said, She Said", an almost straight-forward Pop-Rock tune, and "Heartpoon", a ballad.
+Erak said in the future he hopes to experiment more with "The Shoreline" moniker, but he has since been working on other projects.

+In 2024 Erak released a single entitled "A.D.D.T.M (Attention Deficit Disorder of The Masses)" under the name "Thomas Erak & The Ouroboros".
+In 2025 he released a 13-song album titled "(AU)" under the same name.

+Personal life

+In March 2023, Erak married his wife Katie.
+They live together with her son, Gabe.